dabeaz/curio/docs/reference.rst

 ^^^^^^^^^^

 The :class:`FileStream` class puts a non-blocking wrapper around an existing file-like object.
-Certain other functions in curio use this (e.g., the :meth:`Socket.makefile` method).
+Certain other functions in Curio use this (e.g., the :meth:`Socket.makefile` method).
+This object is not supported on Windows.

 .. class:: FileStream(fileobj)